for current undergraduate students

 Renewable Scholarships: Students currently attending Dalhousie and who were offered a renewable scholarship upon admission are automatically assessed for renewal of their scholarship.

 In-Course Scholarships: range in value from $500 - $2,000.
-You'll be notified of an in-course scholarship by Dalhousie email in June/July.
+You'll be notified of an in-course scholarship by Dalhousie email in July or early August.
 Mature and transfer students are considered for in-course scholarships following one year of study at Dalhousie.
 Students holding renewable scholarships are not eligible to receive in-course scholarships.

 For renewable and in-course scholarships, you must complete at least 30 credit hours of for-credit coursework over two academic terms in the previous academic year (excluding transfer credits) and achieve a minimum SGPA of 3.70 over the two terms being assessed.
 The academic year runs from September 1 - August 31.